hluk/copyq-commands/Application/README.md

 ### [Quick Save](QickSave.ini)

-Saves an item as file to a preset path using available tags as it's file name.
+Saves an item as file to a preset path using available tags as it's file name, without overwriting.
 There is no user input dialog.
 After installation, you *must edit default folder (xyz) path*: `currentPath('C:/abc/xyz')`

 Other options: